devopsdays/devopsdays-web/content/events/2024-seattle/speakers/daniel-maher.md

 +++

 DevOpsDays co-chair and global core member.
-Currently Head of Developer Relations at Scaleway.
-Formerly engineering roles at Datadog, Mozilla, and Ubisoft.
+Really into time zones and open source.
+Formerly: Scaleway, Datadog, Mozilla, and Ubisoft.